EsGeh/wskeaAnalyserForWHILE/README.md

 execute the program by typing

-	./wskeaAnalyserForWHILE
+	./wskeaAnalyserForWHILE [ <program> ]

-you will be asked to type a WHILE program
+if no <program> is given, you will be asked to type a WHILE program

 after that, enter a list of user inputs (just type '[]', if empty)